 As climate change continues to alter the way municipalities evaluate risk and manage resources, it is important to evaluate the effects of climate change and the solutions to address these challenges in a manner that assesses the interdependency of Georgetown's infrastructural, societal, and environmental features.
-The Findings Report and HMP Update support Georgetown's continued effort to establish climate resiliency within the community.
+The Findings Report provides an important first step to establish climate resiliency within the community.